Use these easily available household items when your motor isn’t peeing. They are small, pretty much free and could save your fishing trip one day.

 Outside water is circulated through cooling passages before leaving through the motor’s “pee hole”.

 You’ve seen it!
 It looks like the motor is taking a whizz everywhere it goes.

 This way the motor stays cool and doesn’t over heat.
 But if it were to stop peeing…

 An outboard could overheat and cease to function, leaving you stranded with no way on.

 Do you want to be stuck drifting across Breton Sound?
 Nope!

 Clearing the water intake is easy: trim up the motor, inspect the intake and remove any debris fouling its operation.

-Sometimes that’s all it takes to get the motor peeing again.
+Sometimes that’s all it takes when your motor isn't peeing.
 However, if that doesn’t do it, then you need to clear the pee hole.

 Clearing the pee hole isn’t easily done with your fingers.
 You need one (or both) of these tools:

 Use the thumb tack to clear clogs at the pee hole and twist tie (with the coating stripped off) to clear clogs further upstream when your motor isn't peeing.

 As long as you maintain your outboard and have these items on hand you will always be able to clear clogs when your motor isn’t peeing.